combat writing badge

 KEELHAUL :

-formerly, to drag an offender from stem to stern beneath a ship's keel, a punishment which often proved fatal; but now meaning to rebuke severely.
-See ROCKS 'n' SHOALS, CAPTAIN'S MAST, UCMJ, BRIG, DRUMHEAD, GAUNTLET, OVER A BARREL, GARROTE, DEATH OF A THOUSAND CUTS, TWIST IN THE WIND, PAIN. [nb: criminals on sailing ships were once lashed to the bowsprit until they perished, as a form of maritime crucifixion] Also, the operational CODENAME for the post-WWII forced repatriation and deportation during 1944-7 of eastern European POWs, DPs, and refugees (including Russians, Cossacks, Slovenians, Croats, Serbs, and others) into subjugation behind the IRON CURTAIN as a result of the Allied agreements at the Tehron and Yalta conferences, affecting millions of innocents who were systematically exterminated in labor camps; see GULAG, CONCENTRATION CAMP.
+formerly, to drag an offender from stem to stern beneath a ship's keel, a punishment which often proved fatal, but now meaning to rebuke severely.
+See ROCKS 'n' SHOALS, CAPTAIN'S MAST, UCMJ, BRIG, DRUMHEAD, OVER A BARREL, WALK THE PLANK, GAUNTLET, GARROTE, DEATH OF A THOUSAND CUTS, TWIST IN THE WIND, PAIN. [nb: criminals on sailing ships were once lashed to the bowsprit until they perished, as a form of maritime crucifixion] Also, the operational CODENAME for the post-WWII forced deportation and repatriation of eastern European POWs, DPs, and refugees (including Russians, Cossacks, Slovenians, Croats, Serbs, and others) into subjugation behind the IRON CURTAIN during 1944-47 as a result of the Allied agreements at the Tehron and Yalta conferences, affecting millions of innocents who were systematically exterminated in labor camps; see CONCENTRATION CAMP, GULAG.

 KEEP THE FAITH :